alingw/Travel-journal/README.md

 A hand-drawn **travel journal & planner** PWA.
 Plan where to go and where to eat, pin "maybe" places, and see the whole trip on an animated watercolor map — with sticker pins, handwritten notes, and drag-to-schedule.
-Ships seeded with a **US Open 2026 (New York, Aug 23–27)** example trip.

 ## Features
 - **📖 Journal** — a page per day with handwritten notes, stickers, and times.